Setting additional information for variables (set)

 When both the community description knowledge-base and the user’s local settings contain someting for a

-, the local settings take priority.
+VARIABLE, the local settings take priority.